amachkel/amachkel/README.md

 📫 How to reach me: amachkel@gmail.com

+⚡ Fun fact: I have two sphynx cats, and they're amazing. 🐈🐈

 😄 Pronouns: She/Her
 <!--
 **amachkel/amachkel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.